SAP/cloud-sdk/STYLEGUIDE.md

 ### Prefer Hyphens, Not Underscores, To Separate Words in File Paths

 ✅ This creates a basic class inside the `src/business-partners` folder.

+### Use Linux File Paths and Separators by Default

+❌ The code is located in `YOUR_PROJECT\src\my_file.js`

+✅ The code is located in `YOUR_PROJECT/src/my_file.js`

+❌ Save the configuration in `C:\cloudsdk\config.json`

+✅ Save the configuration in `/cloudsdk/config.json`

+Exception: If you describe a Windows-specific situation, you should use the appropriate file paths.

 ## File Type